 Not your average club with flashy laser lights and glitzy service, this no-frills open-air venue is still a major player in Singapore's nightlife scene.
-It also hosts pop-up parties for local labels and big, extravagant events like Silent Disco nights.
-The music ranges from funk, soul, reggae, latino and disco rhythms.
+It also hosts pop-up parties for local labels and large extravagant events such as Silent Disco nights.
+The music ranges from funk, soul, reggae, Latin and disco rhythms.

 Lavo (10 Bayfront Ave, Tower 1, Level 57, Singapore)

-Go from dinner to dance all night long at this elegant nightclub with a New York vibe.
-Like its Las Vegas and New York counterparts, Lavo not only hosts world-famous international DJs, but also has a bar, an outdoor terrace, and a restaurant serving Italian cuisine.
+Go from dining to dancing the night away at this elegant nightclub with a New York vibe.
+Like its counterparts in Las Vegas and New York, Lavo not only hosts world-famous international DJs, but also has a bar, an outdoor terrace and a restaurant serving Italian cuisine.
 A trendy party venue in the setting of Marina Bay Sands.

 Headquarters by The Council (66A Boat Quay, Singapore)

-Crowned as one of the hottest nightclubs in Singapore , the Headquarters by The Council is dedicated to underground nights with house, tech house, techno and all their sub-genres.
-The hardcore ravers enjoy partying at this hidden underground club.
+Crowned as one of Singapore's hippest nightclubs , Headquarters by The Council is dedicated to underground nights with house music, tech house, techno and all their subgenres.
+Hardcore ravers enjoy partying at this hidden underground club.

 The bars and pubs of Singapore